EndlessBureaucracy/endless-bureaucracy/README.md

 # endless-bureaucracy

-To install Endless Bureaucracy, run the script named install.
+To install Endless Bureaucracy, open a terminal, navigate to the endless-bureaucracy folder and enter './install.sh', then './endless-bureaucracy'

 Explore other star systems.
 Earn money by trading, carrying passengers, or completing missions.
 Use your earnings to buy a better ship or to upgrade the weapons and engines on your current one.
 Blow up pirates.
 Take sides in a civil war.
 Or leave human space behind and hope to find some friendly aliens whose culture is more civilized than your own...